noir-lang/noir/yellow-paper/docs/addresses-and-keys/precompiles.md

 encrypt_and_broadcast(public_keys_hash: Field, encryption_type: EncryptionType, recipient: AztecAddress, plaintext: Field[MAX_PLAINTEXT_LENGTH]): Field[MAX_TAGGED_CIPHERTEXT_LENGTH]
 ```

 Encrypts and tags the given plaintext using the provided public keys, broadcasts them as an event, and returns the encrypted note prefixed with its tag for note discovery.
-This functions should be invoked via a [delegate call](../calls/delegate-calls.md), so that the broadcasted event is emitted as if it were from the caller contract.
+These functions should be invoked via a [delegate call](../calls/delegate-calls.md), so that the broadcasted event is emitted as if it were from the caller contract.

 ```
 encrypt<N>([call_context: CallContext, public_keys_hash: Field, encryption_type: EncryptionType, recipient: AztecAddress, plaintext: Field[MAX_PLAINTEXT_LENGTH] ][N]): Field[MAX_CIPHERTEXT_LENGTH][N]